 However, if you are sure that anxiety is causing your lymph nodes to feel swollen because other issues have been ruled out, you can deal with them in the comfort of your home.
 You can’t treat the lymph nodes, however.
 Instead, you need to find a way to get your anxiety under control so that it doesn’t cause your lymph nodes to swell.

 Anxiety Solutions for Lymph Nodes

-Anxiety is a long term issue, and so you will need to find treatments that decrease not only the amount of anxiety you experience, but also how you experience it.
-Luckily, there are a few quick ways to control anxiety:
+Anxiety is a long-term issue.
+So you will need to find treatments that decrease not only the amount of anxiety you experience but also how you experience it.
+Luckily, there are a few quick ways to manage anxiety:

 - Deep Breathing